-The US, for example, has a surprisingly large amount of legislation governing emergency number access with Kari’s Law being the latest notable addition.
+The US, for example, has a surprisingly large amount of legislation governing emergency number access, with Kari’s Law being the most notable addition.

-From February 16, 2020, a significant change will be required to the way that 911 calls are delivered in the US.
-The reason behind this new legislation might make you question why it took so long for change to occur.
+As of February 16, 2020, the way that 911 calls are delivered in the US changed significantly.
+And the reason behind this new legislation might make you question why it took so long for change to occur.

-It was this tragedy that prompted Congress to pass Kari’s Law Act of 2017, which was signed into law in 2018 and comes into effect early next year.
+It was this tragedy that prompted Congress to pass Kari’s Law Act of 2017, which was signed into law in 2018 and is now in effect.

-The Act applies to manufacturers and businesses that install, manage or operate multi-line telephone systems.
-Any business found to be in ‘willful and knowing’ non-compliance faces potential fines of up to $10,000.
+This applies to all manufacturers and businesses that install, manage or operate multi-line telephone systems.
+And, any business found to be in ‘wilful and knowing’ non-compliance faces potential fines of up to $10,000.